ckswilliams/modOpenREM/docs/celery-windows.rst

 Lines 3 to 5 set variables with the locations of your OpenREM installation, the Flower log files and port number.
-Make sure you change these to match your own OpenREM installation.
+Make sure these are changed to match your own OpenREM installation.
 Lines 9 and 10 navigate to the OpenREM drive and folder.
-Line 13 starts Flower using the parameters that are supplied at the top of the batch file.
+Finally, line 13 starts Flower using the parameters that are supplied at the top of the batch file.

 Setting up a scheduled task